CESNET/DhusPytools/register_stac/README.md

 and transforms it into a [STAC](https://stacspec.org/en) format.
 It can publish the results to a STAC catalogue.
 The transformation is done by imported [stactools](https://github.com/stac-utils/stactools) modules.

+## Dependencies
+Install dependent libraries with `pip install -r requirements.txt`.
+Unfortunately, there are dependency conflicts on the newer versions of sentinel modules, therefore the newest ones cannot be used together.

 ## Configuration
 There are several ways to configure the script's behaviour: